citratecycle/pec/power_management_api/README.md

 #### Implementation

-If no argument is given, this function will return a structure that contains all the GPU info, including current frequency, minimum frequency, maximum frequency, possible frequencies and so on.
-If arguments are specified, the function will only return corresponding information.
-All the information is get by reading the virtual fs.
+With no arguments, this function reads a series of virtual files and return all possible info.
+If it receives arguments, it will only return corresponding values.

 ### `set_GPU_min_freq` and `set_GPU_max_freq`